Sparks in the Dark: Method

 \section{Method}

 The SparkDensityTree library is a library of statistical methods, with the base class being a multi-dimensional density estimator that for any sample generated from an unknown density returns an optimally smoothed histogram.
-The optimally smoothed histogram is taken to be the one that, per estimation, minimizes the $\text{L}_1$ distance to the true underlying distribution, using the minimum distance estimate (MDE) method.
+The optimally smoothed histogram is taken to be the one that, per estimation, minimizes the $\text{L}_1$ distance to the true underlying distribution, using the MDE method.
 The statistical methods on these MDE histograms include arithmetic operations, conditional densities, coverage regions, and marginal densities.
+Recall that the marginal probability density of a subset of variables is obtained by integrating out all other variables in the joint probability density of all the variables.

 The histogram object is represented as a binary tree in which each node represents a bisection of the phase space, and the leaves contain the event count in the finest resolution boxes thus obtained.
 The histogram construction begins with the definition of the root box, ideally the smallest hypercube containing all data points.
 From the root box, $\textbf{x}_\rho$, the support is iteratively bisected until a stopping criterion is reached, as visualized in Fig.~\ref{fig:SplittingExample}.
-The Mapped Regular Pavings \cite{DBLP:journals/rc/HarlowST12} underlying the tree structure allows for giving each box in the splitting a unique address.
+The underlying the tree structure \cite{DBLP:journals/rc/HarlowST12} allows for giving each box in the splitting a unique address.
 The combination of the leaf address and the counts is defined as the label of the box, $(\rho v, \#\textbf{x}_{\rho v})$.

-The MDE histogram is described in \cite{Graner1711540}, and is taken as the optimal density estimate in this work.
-It is found by an adaptive search in sequentially coarser histograms, starting at the one obtained by the splitting.
+The MDE histogram is described in \cite{Sainudiin2019}, and is taken as the optimal density estimate in this work.
+This quantity, $f_{n}(x)$, is defined as following~\cite{Sainudiin2019}:

+where the volume of a \textit{d}-dimensional box is defined in detail in\cite{DBLP:journals/rc/HarlowST12}, $\mathbb{L}$ corresponds to the full set of leafs, and $n$ is the amount of data points in the root box $s$.
+This quantity is found by an adaptive search in sequentially coarser histograms, starting at the one obtained by the splitting.

 The splitting is an inherently sequential process, but a distributed solution was developed in \cite{sainudiin2020scalable, Graner1711540}.
 This requires an initial splitting of the root box down to the finest resolution that might be needed instantaneously -- possibly to the point that each leaf only has a count of one -- and then merged again.
 This is accomplished by only representing the leaves with at least one data point using sparse binary trees.